IBM/aspera-cli/docs/README.erb.md

 Typically, the health check uses the REST API of the application with the following exception: the `server` plugin allows checking health by:

-- issuing a transfer to the server
+- Issuing a transfer to the server
-- checking web app status with `asctl all:status`
+- Checking web app status with `asctl all:status`
-- checking daemons process status
+- Checking daemons process status

 <%=tool%> can be called by Nagios to check the health status of an Aspera server.
 The output can be made compatible to Nagios with option `--format=nagios` :